pbearne/performance/plugins/optimization-detective/readme.txt

 **Filter:** `od_breakpoint_max_widths` (default: `array(480, 600, 782)`)

 Filters the breakpoint max widths to group URL Metrics for various viewports.
 Each number represents the maximum width (inclusive) for a given breakpoint.
 So if there is one number, 480, then this means there will be two viewport groupings, one for 0\<=480, and another \>480.
-If instead there are the two breakpoints defined, 480 and 782, then this means there will be three viewport groups of URL metrics, one for 0\<=480 (i.e. mobile), another 481\<=782 (i.e. phablet/tablet), and another \>782 (i.e. desktop).
+If instead there are the two breakpoints defined, 480 and 782, then this means there will be three viewport groups of URL Metrics, one for 0\<=480 (i.e. mobile), another 481\<=782 (i.e. phablet/tablet), and another \>782 (i.e. desktop).

 These default breakpoints are reused from Gutenberg which appear to be used the most in media queries that affect frontend styles.